 I acknowledge and pay respect to the traditional owners of the land on which I work; the Gadigal people of the Eora Nation.
 It is upon their ancestral lands that the University of Sydney is built.
-This land has always been a learning space for many Aboriginal nations, and is the site of one of the oldest knowledge systems in the world.
+This land has always been a learning space and is the site of one of the oldest knowledge systems in the world.

 I use sociotechnical approaches to understand how we imbue emerging technologies, such as artificial intelligence (AI), with our own biases and values and how these ethics are amplified and reflected.
 The field AI is broad, I focus on the sub-field artificial neural networks.
 One specific type of neural nets that I research are Large Language Models (LLMs) that use deep learning to generate and categorise text.

 This page gives a brief overview of my work.
 The tabs at the top of this page link to other pages that go into more detail.
 Enjoy the site and drop me a line, find me on Linkedin, or follow me on Twitter if you’d like to connect!

 Quick links to sections on this page.